Tim Penny: Post-Congressional career

 In 2008, he endorsed Republican John McCain for president and Independence Party candidate former senator Dean Barkley for US Senate.

 Penny is president of the Southern Minnesota Initiative Foundation.
 He is also a senior fellow at the University of Minnesota's Humphrey Institute.
 He served for a time as the institute's co-director alongside one of his former congressional colleagues, Republican Vin Weber.

 He serves on the advisory board of the Institute for Law and Politics at the University of Minnesota Law School and is on the board of directors for the Energy Literacy Advocates.
 Penny also serves as vice chairman of the board of directors of ACDI/VOCA, a nonprofit U.S. international development organization.
 In addition, he is a co-chair of the Committee for a Responsible Federal Budget.

 Personal life

-Penny lives in Owatonna, Minnesota and has four children.
+Penny lives in Owatonna, Minnesota and has four adult children.
 He is the lead singer and guitarist in a band called Led Penny.